 There was also a leather tanning industry in Petersfield.
 Tree bark was soaked in fresh water to provide tannin for tanning leather.

 In Petersfield, there were the same craftsmen found in any Medieval town such as butchers, bakers, brewers, shoemakers, carpenters, and blacksmiths.
 In the Middle Ages, The Spain was called Le Green.
 In Tudor times most houses had thatched roofs and only well to people had tiled roofs.
 An old word for tile is ‘spayne’.
 Perhaps the name changed to The Spain because the houses there had tiled roofs.
 In the 16th century, there was a wool market in Sheep Street.
 Horses were sold in The Spain.

 Like all towns at that time Petersfield suffered outbreaks of the plague.
 One outbreak occurred in 1568.
 Nevertheless, the population of Petersfield continued to rise and by 1600 may have reached 1,000.

 In the reign of James 1 (1603-1625) it was said that the wool industry in Petersfield supported 1,000 poor people in the area, who lived by weaving.
 (Most of these weavers would have lived in surrounding villages rather than in the town itself.
 Merchants would take the raw wool by packhorse and collect the woven cloth).

 In 1622 Thomas Antroubs, a merchant, left money in his will to provide an almshouse for 12 poor men and women.
 The almshouses opened in 1624.
-In the mid 17th century the famous botanist John Goodyer (1592-64) lived in Petersfield.
+The famous botanist John Goodyer (1592-64) lived in Petersfield.